Santiago Rodríguez (footballer, born 2000): New York City FC

+Botafogo

+On 22 February 2026, Rodríguez signed for Brazilian club Botafogo on a fee reported to be worth up to $17 million.

+Columbus Crew

+On 2 September 2026, Rodríguez returned to MLS with the Columbus Crew as a Designated Player signing.

 International career

 In 2019, Rodríguez represented the Uruguay under-20 team at the 2019 FIFA U-20 World Cup.

 In 2020, Rodríguez represented the Uruguay under-23 team at the 2020 CONMEBOL Pre-Olympic Tournament.